green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 If you ever get stuck during this installation, be sure to reboot the machine once.
 It may help to correctly load some configurations and/or daemons.

 The tool requires a linux distribution as foundation, a webserver (instructions only given for NGINX, but any webserver will do), python3 including some packages, and docker installed (rootless optional).
+In this manual we are assuming you are running a Debian/ Ubuntu flavour of Linux.

 We recommend to fully reset the node after every run, so no data from the previous run remains in memory or on disk.